Cookie configuration

 The Lean Six Sigma method is the common theme throughout the business operation of Oldenburger|Fritom.
+We are ISO 13053-1 certified, and all our employees are trained according to the international standards of the American Society for Quality (ASQ).
 In other words, our logistic management is focused on the needs of you as our customer.
 This is expressed in our pursuit for operational excellence and continuous improvement.

 The Six Sigma management philosophy can be traced back to 1986 when Motorola wanted to compete with the Japanese Kaizen business model in the United States of America.
 The management philosophy was shared by Motorola with AlliedSignal, then later, Honeywell.
 AlliedSignal in its turn used Six Sigma to get the company out of its negative spiral.